breimanntools/aaanalysis/docs/source/generated/examples/dpul_plot_pca.rst

-To get insights into the identification process by ``dPULearn.fit``, you can create a Principal Component Analysis (PCA) plot for identified negative, positive, and unlabeled dataset groups.
+To get insights into the identification process by ``dPULearn().fit``, you can create a Principal Component Analysis (PCA) plot for identified negative, positive, and unlabeled dataset groups.
 To this end, we load an example dataset and perform a ``PCA-based identification`` of
 negatives: